 Many of the accepted regulatory activities of governments seem to fall within the set of activities described by this fifth ordering.
 The expected costs of organizing decisions voluntarily on the location of traffic lights, for example, may be minimized by no traffic control at all.
 However, this value may be much in excess of the costs that the individual expects to incur as a result of organizing traffic control collectively.
-The cost reduction that may be accomplished by collectivization becomes more significant when it is noted that such regulatory activities will normally be delegated to single decisionlished Ph.D. dissertation, University of Virginia, 1959).
-Also see the chapter on "Housing and Town Planning" in F. A. Hayek, The Constitution of Liberty (Chicago: University of Chicago Press, 1960).

-makers who will be empowered to choose rules for the whole group.
+The cost reduction that may be accomplished by collectivization becomes more significant when it is noted that such regulatory activities will normally be delegated to single decision-makers who will be empowered to choose rules for the whole group.
 Activities in this set involve high external costs if organized privately, but the external costs resulting from adverse collective decisions are not significant.

 It is important to note that this set of activities can include only those which, if collective action is to be taken, will be rationally delegated to a decision-making rule requiring significantly less than full agreement among all members of the group.
 This conclusion will emerge from the analysis of the following chapter.
-At this point it is perhaps sufficient to point out that the descriptive ordering $(g < a \le b)$ suggests that, while collectivization of the activities will minimize expected interdependence costs, the most efficient voluntary organization is the purely individualistic.
+At this point it is perhaps sufficient to point out that the descriptive ordering $(g \le a \le b)$ suggests that, while collectivization of the activities will minimize expected interdependence costs, the most efficient voluntary organization is the purely individualistic.
 That is to say, costs will be minimized by allowing all of the external effects of private individual behavior to continue unless collectivization is carried through.
 However, if the collective decision-making rule should be that of unanimity (or approximately this), g would surely not diverge appreciably in value from some hypothetical b which would represent the costs of private contractual arrangements.
 The reduction in expected costs by a shift from co-operative voluntary contractual arrangements to governmental organization which this ordering suggests could be expected only if the costs of bargaining should be large and the expected damage from adverse collective decisions should be small.
 The fifth ordering will tend, therefore, to be characteristic of all rationally chosen collective activities, which in their normal operation do not exert significant effects on the net worth of the individual.